- What gives an outfit its Je ne sais quoi?

 - Wear skirts slightly above the knee when you have great legs, around the knees otherwise.

-- Know where your hems should end, i.e. no cap sleeves for heavy arms or arms with bingo wings, no midi skirt hem, capris or boots ending at the widest part of your calves.
-One of my favorite stores for great pieces to cover-up my mid-life body flaws is Perfectly Covered.
+- Know where your hems should end, i.e. no cap sleeves for heavy arms or arms with bingo wings, no midi skirt hem for big thighs or wide hips with thin thighs.
+No capris or boots ending at the widest part of your calves.

 - Use colors strategically to flaunt a waist, downplay big boobs, or wide hips.

-- Invest in cashmere turtlenecks, shirt dresses, trench coats, car or pea coats for ageless style.
+- Invest in cashmere turtlenecks, shirt dresses, pea-, car- or trench coat for ageless style.
+This means buy the best quality you can afford.

 - Know the 45 undeniable truths of wearing pants.